-- (1) A witness in proceedings before the tax court is entitled to be paid in accordance with the tariff of allowances prescribed by the Minister for Justice and Constitutional Development and published under section 42 of the Supreme Court Act by public notice. - (2) Despite subrule (1), a tax court may, at the request of a party, order that no allowances or only a portion of the prescribed allowances be paid to a witness.
+(1) A witness in proceedings before the tax court is entitled to be paid in accordance with the tariff of allowances prescribed by the Minister [of] for Justice and Constitutional Development and published under section 37 of the Superior Courts Act.

+(2) A tax court may, at the request of a party, order that no allowances or only a portion of the prescribed allowances be paid to a witness.